Lexington Theft Crimes Lawyer

 Are you facing criminal theft charges in Lexington, Kentucky?
-If so, it’s important to fight to prevent your criminal charge from becoming a conviction.
+It’s important to fight to prevent your criminal charge from becoming a conviction.
+My name is Jay Oakley.
+Contact my firm, Oakley & Oakley, LLC, today at for a free case evaluation and start your legal battle with the best help.

-How Our Lexington Criminal Defense Lawyers Can Help You Fight Theft Charges
+How I Can Help You Fight Theft Charges

-Enlisting the services of the team of Lexington criminal defense lawyers from Oakley & Oakley, LLC, is one of the best ways to protect your future when facing theft charges in the state of Kentucky.
-Here is how our experienced legal team will assist you with your case:
+Enlisting my services at Oakley & Oakley, LLC, is one of the best ways to protect your future when facing theft charges in the state of Kentucky.
+Here is how I will assist you with your case:

 - Protect your rights as a resident or citizen of the United States